slatebloomer/finalCapstone/README.md

 Code a Python program that will read from the text file inventory.txt and perform the following on the data, to prepare for presentation to your managers:

-- Create a class named Shoes with the following attributes:
+- We’ve provided a template for you in a file named inventory.py.
+In this file create a class named Shoes with the following attributes:
   - country,
   - code,
   -  product,